expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 });
 ```

 **The `experienceId` field is required**, otherwise your notifications will not go through to your app.
+If you don't have an expo username (such as if you are building your app on your own with Turtle CLI), use `@anonymous/yourProjectSlug` as the `experienceId`.
+You can also get the `experienceId` by looking at `Constants.manifest.id` from the `expo-constants` module.

 FCM has their full list of supported fields in the notification payload [here](https://firebase.google.com/docs/cloud-messaging/http-server-ref#notification-payload-support), and you can see which ones are supported by `expo-notifications` on Android by looking at [the documentation](../../versions/latest/sdk/notifications/#firebaseremotemessage).

 > FCM also provides some server-side libraries in a few languages you can use instead of raw `fetch` requests.
 [See here for more info](https://firebase.google.com/docs/cloud-messaging/send-message#node.js).